-Editor’s Note: This article first appeared in the Oct 2015 edition of TTAC’s Heroes Against Cancer member newsletter.
+Editor’s Note: This article first appeared in the Oct 2015 edition of TTAC’s Insiders member newsletter.

 There are a multitude of diseases, each with its own fancy-sounding diagnosis and corresponding drug.
 But as a doctor, I can tell you that virtually all major health conditions stem from one primary cause: chronic systemic inflammation.